kuzzleio/documentation-old/src/api-documentation/connecting-to-kuzzle/index.md

 ## Socket.io

-To ensure compatibility with older web browsers, our official Kuzzle Backend docker images embed the socketio protocol, accepting socket requests via the http server on port 7512.
+To ensure compatibility with older web browsers, our official Kuzzle docker images embed the socketio protocol, accepting socket requests via the http server on port 7512.

 ### Examples